Entrance exam advice for pupils and parents - The King's School Chester

 Entrance exam advice for pupils and parents

-We are looking forward to welcoming candidates to our Entrance Exam on Friday, 19 January.
+We are looking forward to welcoming candidates to our Entrance Exam on Friday, 16 January.

-We know that sitting the exam can be nerve-wracking, particularly for children who aren’t used to assessments under to test conditions.
+We know that sitting the exam can be nerve-wracking, particularly for children who aren’t used to assessments under test conditions.

 James Millard, Deputy Head Academic, oversees the entrance exam: “It is important to us that every candidate feels comfortable so that they give their very best on the day.